This page is designed to help newly hired adjunct (part-time, temporary) faculty members through their employment process.

 - Information on the Los Rios College Federation of Teachers (LRCFT), the union that represents certificated employees.
 The LRCFT collective bargaining agreement is online.

-- The option of enrolling in the State Teachers' Retirement System (STRS) or, if you are already a member of their system, the Public Employees' Retirement System (PERS).
+- If you are not a CalSTRS member, then the option of enrolling in the State Teachers' Retirement System (CalSTRS).
+If you are a member of CalPERS, then you may have the option to enroll in the Public Employees' Retirement System (CalPERS), if you meet specific CalPERS qualifications.

 Los Rios Email Setup